nicklockwood/SwiftFormat/README.md

     "${SRCROOT}/path/to/swiftformat" "${SRCROOT}/path/to/your/swift/code/"
     ```

 	Both paths should be relative to the directory containing your Xcode project.
-If you are installing SwiftFormat as a Cocoapod, the swiftformat path will be
+If you are installing SwiftFormat using Cocoapods, the path will be

     ```bash
     "${PODS_ROOT}/SwiftFormat/CommandLineTool/swiftformat"